asterisk/documentation/docs/Configuration/Channel-Drivers/Motif/Calling-using-Google.md

----

----
+!!! tip Filtering Caller ID

-**Tip: Filtering Caller ID** The inbound CallerID from Google is going to look a bit nasty, e.g.:
+    The inbound CallerID from Google is going to look a bit nasty, e.g.:

----
+[//]: # (end-tip)